Golden Eagle Experience

 Dealing with Unexpected Grades

 Midterms are upon us!
-College is more difficult than high school, and sometimes you’ll go through a rough patch during your time here.
-We want you to be prepared when talking with your family about your low grades.
+College is more difficult than high school, and you may go through a rough patch at some point during your time here.
+We want you to be prepared when talking with your family about any unexpected grades.
 While they may be upset or disappointed, especially if they are used to seeing you make good grades in high school, know that they are coming from a place of care and want to see you succeed.
 Here are three key steps to help you address your bad grades with your family in a productive manner.

 - Be 100% honest.
 It’s best to just rip the bandage off and let them know directly instead of dragging

 it out longer.
 Chances are, your family will appreciate your honesty and will be more

 likely and willing to hear you out.

 - Own up to it.
 Take the ownership for your poor grades, but don’t beat yourself up over it.
 If you

 felt you did your best, let your family know that.
 By taking responsibility, both

 you and your family will be able to move forward with the situation.
 Evaluate what

 could be improved on for next time and make a plan of action.